PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 because Python 3.12 resolves the incompatible Python 3.10 libtorch; no model conversion or inference was run.

+Successful Torch-free native preparation now carries the channel-first normalizer's current graph index into public-boundary bridge insertion and shape alignment.
+This removes the second index build over the same prepared graph while the public normalizer still returns only ModelIR; the layout-agnostic fallback retains its independent index because it constructs a different graph.
+One hundred fixed-seed preparation graphs match checkpoint `1429e10` byte for byte at the ModelIR fingerprint level.
+The focused normalization/architecture selection passes 85 tests, including the distinct layout-agnostic fallback index path, and a seven-run synthetic 2,000-op median improved from 0.045557s to 0.043769s (1.04x).
+The known Python 3.12/Python 3.10 libtorch ABI mismatch still prevents collection of the full Torch-dependent exporter suite.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-